Everleigh Club

-The Everleigh Club was a high-class brothel which operated in Chicago, Illinois from February 1900 until October 1911.
+The Everleigh Club was a high-class brothel which operated in Chicago, Illinois, from February 1900 until October 1911.
 It was owned and operated by Ada and Minna Everleigh.

 Opening

-Ada Everleigh, the elder, was born in Greene County, Virginia on February 15, 1864, and died in Charlottesville, Virginia on January 5, 1960.
+Ada Everleigh, the elder, was born in Greene County, Virginia, on February 15, 1864, and died in Charlottesville, Virginia, on January 5, 1960.
 Minna was born in Greene County on July 13, 1866 and died in New York City on September 16, 1948.

-Initially born with the surname Simms, the sisters took the name Everleigh which was inspired by their grandmother's tradition to sign her letters, "Everly yours."
-According to the sisters, after two unsuccessful marriages (of which there is no record), the Everleigh sisters left the small town they were raised on in Kentucky (another story concocted by the sisters) for Omaha, Nebraska.
+Initially born with the surname Simms, the sisters took the name Everleigh, which was inspired by their grandmother's tradition to sign her letters, "Everly yours."
+According to the sisters, after two unsuccessful marriages (of which there is no record), the Everleigh sisters left the small town where they were raised in Kentucky (another story concocted by the sisters) for Omaha, Nebraska.
 It was there where Minna and Ada established their first brothel using money they invested from their $35,000 estate inheritance.
 In only two years, the women doubled their investment in addition to earning a considerable profit.
 Minna and Ada closed the brothel, and with their recent earnings, sought more lucrative investment opportunities.